lacanoid/datalink/docs/primer.md

     mydb=# insert into my_table values (dlvalue('/var/www/datalink/test1.txt'));
     INSERT 0 1

-Datalinks are assigned tokens as they are inserted.
+Datalinks are assigned tokens as they are stored.

     mydb=# select * from my_table ;
                                                   link